SreeXD/Locus/README.md

 }
 ```

-the above locus scene can be compiled to a threejs scene using rust executable project inside `/compiler` directory
+the above locus scene can be compiled to a threejs scene using locus compiler project inside `/compiler` directory

 ```
 ./compiler scene.ls -o scene.js